tethysplatform/tethys/docs/tethys_sdk/jobs/condor_workflow_type.rst

     The `CondorWorkflow` object must be saved before the `CondorWorkflowJobNode` objects can be instantiated, and the `CondorWorkflowJobNode` objects must be saved before you can define the relationships.

-Before a controller returns a response the job must be saved or else all of the changes made to the job will be lost (executing the job automatically saves it).
+Before a controller returns a response the job must be saved, otherwise, the changes made to the job will be lost (executing the job automatically saves it).
 If submitting the job takes a long time (e.g. if a large amount of data has to be uploaded to a remote scheduler) then it may be best to use AJAX to execute the job.

 API Documentation
 =================